Don't let them keep you down! Watch some inspiring migraine videos to help you learn new skills to cope better.

 This video from Health Choices Schools called Guided Relaxation and Self-Massage for Headache and Migraine is wonderful.
 I hope you enjoy it.

 I have found this video to be heart warming, not only for us migraineurs who may suffer from vulnerability and the shame of being sick forever ... but for anyone really.

-It talks about what to do to limit the severity of relapses.
+He talks about what to do to limit the severity of relapses.
 Many things in this video are useful for migraines like: pacing and resting and taking care of yourself.
 He works closely with Dr. Charles Lapp.

 And this one called Seven Non-Drug Treatments for Pain.
 Bruce Campbell

 more than 15 minutes at a time.
-Its good stuff to know.
+It's good stuff to know.
 I lie on my

 ice packs until they melt.
 Oops.